-Ingeborg Bachmann: Gender, Trauma, and Literature
+Ingeborg Bachmann: Literature and Anti-Fascism

 Indelibly marked by the catastrophes of the mid-20th century, the Austrian novelist and poet Ingeborg Bachmann raised questions that disrupt and traverse the bourgeois academic boundaries of postcolonial, feminist, materialist, existentialist and anti-fascist art, thought, and politics—boundaries that dissolve as we confront the history and strange condition of the post-war West.
 In Bachmann’s work, life clashes and combusts with language, love with art, desire with trauma, dreamscape with phantasmagoria, creation with translation, image with shadow, presence with haunting, redemption with destruction, body with war, and city with history.
 A narrator of the many ways society inflicts death, Bachmann is a guide through the ordinary and extraordinary fascisms that mark and structure our lives, fed by histories of betrayal in patriarchy, colony, empire, and liberalism.
 How, in Bachmann’s work, does the mundane intersect with the political—be it in the relations of women and men, in the ways we speak, or in the very ways we think?
 How do we live in the wake of catastrophe?
 How do we dispense with nostalgia?
 What does it mean to be a victim?